Slug (rapper): Biography

 Slug was born Sean Michael Daley in Minneapolis, Minnesota, on September 7, 1972.
-The son of Valerie and Craig Daley, he is of Irish, Norwegian, African-American, and Native American descent.
+The son of Valerie and Craig Daley, he is of Irish, Norwegian, South African-American, and Native American descent.
 Slug's nickname comes from his father's; his dad was known to his friends as "Sluggo" and thus they began to call Sean "little Sluggo," which he shortened to "Slug".
 In Atmosphere's early years, Slug DJ'd behind the scenes and let Spawn handle lyrics.
 The group eventually formed a strong relationship with Ant (Anthony Davis) and began collaborating on music.
 Along with solo MC Musab (then Beyond), and groups Black hole, Phull Surkle, and the Abstract Pack they formed the mid-1990s crew Headshots, with Slug appearing on the underground tape series HeadShots (1-7).

 Another notable project of Slug's is Felt, a collaboration with his friend, another underground rapper, MURS.
 Other projects he has been a part of include The Dynospectrum, in which he was known as "Sep Se7en", and Deep Puddle Dynamics.
 He is a member of a loose collective known as The Orphanage, along with Aesop Rock, Illogic, Eyedea and Blueprint.

 In 2005, Slug and MURS started up Women Records, a record label through which they would release the albums of rock bands that they were friends with.
 The label was set up as an imprint through Rhymesayers Entertainment.